María Lionza: Traditions and spiritism

-Many members from other religions native to Latin America and Venezuela are present, primarily Santeros (a syncretism between African Yoruba beliefs and Catholicism, known for sacrificing animals to pay homage to Orishas) and Paleros (a syncretic Afro-Cuban religion centered on communicating with the dead).
+Many members from other religions native to Latin America and Venezuela are present, primarily Santeros (practitioners of a syncretic faith that combines African Yoruba beliefs and Catholicism) and Paleros (practitioners of a syncretic Afro-Cuban religion that centers on communication with the dead).

 Monument in Caracas

 One of the most iconic portrayals of María Lionza is the 1951 monument in the Francisco Fajardo Highway in Caracas by Venezuelan sculptor Alejandro Colina.
 It portrays María Lionza as a muscular naked woman, riding a large tapir which is standing on a snake.
 Lionza holds a female pelvis, representing fertility, high above her head.

 The statue was made for the 1951 Bolivarian Games, to sit outside the Central University of Venezuela (UCV)'s Olympic Stadium, and the Olympic flame was held in the pelvis at the top of the statue during this event.
 The statue had been commissioned by the dictator Marcos Pérez Jiménez, who wanted to make María Lionza a symbol of Venezuela.
-The statue was moved to the highway in 1953, after the university and Pérez Jiménez became concerned that the accessible campus location would allow María Lionza's devotees to gather and spread indigenous religion in Venezuela.
+The statue was moved to the highway in 1953, after the university and Pérez Jiménez became concerned that the accessible campus location would allow María Lionza's devotees to gather and to spread their devotion in Venezuela.
 In 2004 the original statue was moved to a university warehouse and a new casting was put in its place.
+In October 2022, the statue was extracted without permission from the authorities and traveled from the warehouse to the Sorte mountain some days before the beginning of the yearly pilgrimage.

 In popular culture

 Rubén Blades and Willie Colón's salsa song "María Lionza", from their 1978 album Siembra, is dedicated to the Venezuelan deity.

-Former Miss Venezuela Ruddy Rodríguez was the protagonist of María Lionza, a 2006 Venezuelan TV film.
+Ruddy Rodríguez, former Miss Venezuela, was the protagonist of María Lionza, a 2006 Venezuelan TV film.

-In 2007 film director John Petrizzelli made a documentary entitled Maria Lionza, Breath of Orchids.

 In 2009, the New Weird America musician Devendra Banhart composed "María Lionza", published in his album What Will We Be, as an "evocation to the goddess."

 The Venezuelan singer Arca paid homage to the goddess in her music video Prada / Rakata released in 2021.

-Nick Hakim paid tribute in his music video Cuffed in 2017.
+2023 Tom Clancy's Command and Control by Marc Cameron features Maria Lionza as a character in the early part of the novel.